AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 We don't even have to pass the parameters in the same order as when we declared our function, since we are calling them the same way as the arguments JavaScript will know how to match them.

 Don't worry about restructuring, there will be a chapter in the future about it.

+---

+This was the second part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).

+You can also read this articles on medium, on my [profile](https://medium.com/@labby92).

+Thank you for reading.